thorr-99/Rprojects/CodeBook.md

 5. STANDING
 6. LAYING

-The following variables represent the signals that were used to estimate variables of the feature vector for each pattern:
+The following variables represent the average of signals that were used to estimate variables of the feature vector for each pattern:

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.